natthaweekku/news_noti_to_email/README.md

 will then be pulled.
 Following that, it will use AI Cohere to summarize the news and use SMTP Gmail to send the condensed data to an email.

-pip install requests beautifulsoup4 cohere lxml
+-pip install requests beautifulsoup4 cohere lxml